ewanritchie85/wordwheel-solver/README.md

 ## Features

-- Finds all possible words from a given set of 8 outer letters and one central letter
+- Finds all valid words from 8 outer letters and 1 central letter
-- Uses the EWOL word list (./data/word_list.txt), but can be adapted to use others
+- Uses the EWOL word list (`./word_list.txt`) but can be adapted
-- Command-line interface
+- Includes a CLI and Flask API interface for flexibility

 ## Installation